SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-sp-pnp-js-with-spfx-web-parts.md

 ## Add an interface file for the data model

 Add a new file in the root of the components folder called `interfaces.ts`.
-Replace the contents with the following defintions which will be referenced by our component.
+Replace the contents with the following definitions which will be referenced by our component.

 ```typescript
 // create File item to work with it internally